• Home

 What do all these acronyms mean and do any apply to me?

 PTSD is a nervous system state where survival is prioritized over connection and the nervous system continues to prioritize survival long after the triggering event ended.
-It is not uncommon for adult survivors of trauma to come to therapy later in life seeking support for something that in time occurred long ago, but the body continues to respond as if it's happening now.
+It is not uncommon for adult survivors of trauma to come to therapy later in life seeking support for something that in time occured long ago, but the body continues to respond as if it's happening now.

 C-PTSD is different in that the triggering event or string of events originates in a person's early childhood.
 The "C" stands for complex, meaning that someone who was meant to care and protect us by way of their relation to us, instead was the person doing harm.

+If 70% of the world population experiences traumatic events. how then do we carry these events into our intimate and sexual relationships and even into our family systems?
 Half of all women and a quarter of all men experience sexual violence.
-While gathering data is sometimes difficult, there is consensus that people within the LGBTQ community experience sexual violence at higher rates than cis-gender and heteronormative people.
+While gathering data is sometimes difficult, there is data that people within the LGBTQ community experience sexual violence at the same or higher rates than cis-gender and heteronormative people.
+This means a large portion of us are contending with overwhelming histories at the same time as navigating relationships with loved ones, whether as a parent, partner, sibling, friend or community member.

 Teens and young adults are at a pivotal time of their lives which presents its own unique opportunities for growth and challenges.
 Having a third party, caring and trusted adult at this time aids in you becoming the conscious, active driver of your own life versus an unconscious, passive passenger.